Gaurav-P22/Canteen_Management_System/README.md

 # Canteen_Management_System

-Title: Canteen Management System using MERN Stack
+Title: Canteen Management System using PHP

 **Abstract:**

-The Canteen Management System using MERN (MongoDB, Express.js, React.js, Node.js) technology is a comprehensive solution designed to streamline and automate the operations of a canteen in an organizational setting.
-The system addresses the challenges faced in managing a canteen efficiently by integrating a user-friendly interface with a robust backend powered by the MERN stack.
+The Canteen Management System using Html,CSS,PHP technology is a comprehensive solution designed to streamline and automate the operations of a canteen in an organizational setting.
+The system addresses the challenges faced in managing a canteen efficiently by integrating a user-friendly interface with a robust backend.

 # Key Features: